mbary/Prometheus/README.md

 ### Scene Management

-Scenes are automatically discovered and assigned to their respective rooms/zones:
+Scenes are automatically discovered and assigned to their respective rooms/zones as HueScene objects:

 ```python
 # List all scenes for a room